StarRocks/starrocks/docs/loading/SparkLoad.md

 Spark load is an **asynchronous** import method that requires users to create Spark-type import jobs via the MySQL protocol and view the import results using `SHOW LOAD`.

 > **NOTICE**
-> Earlier than v2.5.9, the bucketing column of the StarRocks table cannot be of DATE, DATETIME, or DECIMAL type when Spark Load is used to load data into a StarRocks table.
+> In versions earlier than v2.5.9, the bucketing column of a StarRocks table cannot be of DATE, DATETIME, or DECIMAL type when Spark Load is used to load data into this table.

 ## Terminology explanation